frisca30/gameetg/README.md

 # How to Get Data

-   1. Active web inspecting in telegram app
+   1. Active web inspecting in telegram app, How to activate follow the video [https://youtu.be/NYxHmck_GjE](https://youtu.be/NYxHmck_GjE)
    2. Goto gamee bot and open the apps
    3. Press `F12` on your keyboard to open devtool or right click on app and select `Inspect`
    4. Goto `console` menu and copy [javascript code](#javascript-command-to-get-telegram-data-for-desktop) then paste on `console` menu